nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ---
 title: "How to Be Creative"
-date: '2021-02-15'
+date: '2021-03-01'
-description: "How do we become, or improve our ability to be, creative?"
+description: "How do we become, or improve our ability to be, creative?
+By creating our own luck."
 subject: How do you become creative?
 preview_text: “Luck favors the prepared mind.”
 ---